-The weighting structure of the IPRI, base 2010, has two fundamental sources of information:
+The weighting structure of the SSPI, base 2010, has two fundamental sources of information:

-- The Industrial Companies Survey, which provides data regarding turnover of industrial companies, by branch of activity. - Industrial Products Survey, which provides information regarding the production value of industrial products.
+- Annual Services Survey, which provides data regarding turnover of services companies, by branch of activity, and by certain activities, regarding turnover by product. - The actual survey, which provides information regarding the distribution of turnover of the company among the services it provides.